Mike Tirico: NBC Sports (2016–present)

-Consequently, he only called to two late-season games in the Thursday Night Football package produced for NFL Network, held on a Saturday and Christmas Sunday respectively, with Doug Flutie and Tony Dungy.
+Consequently, Tirico only called to two late-season games in the Thursday Night Football package produced for NFL Network, held on a Saturday and Christmas Sunday respectively, with Doug Flutie and Tony Dungy.
 In November 2016, NBC announced that Tirico would perform play-by-play with Cris Collinsworth on three Sunday Night Football games (including the Thanksgiving primetime game) and one Thursday Night Football game, filling in for Al Michaels.
 Michaels had requested time off due to NBC's increased NFL workload.

 On February 9, 2017, Bob Costas announced that he would be retiring as the primetime host of NBC's coverage of the Olympics, and that Tirico would replace him beginning at the 2018 Winter Olympics.
 Tirico also replaced Costas as studio host for NBC's NFL coverage and Football Night in America.

-On May 31, 2017, it was announced that Mike Tirico would permanently replace Al Michaels as the play-by-play commentator for all of NBC's Thursday Night Football games.
-Starting that year, he took over the role of Tom Hammond in Triple Crown coverage and became full-time as the play-by-play announcer for Notre Dame football.
+On May 31, 2017, it was announced that Tirico would permanently replace Al Michaels as the play-by-play commentator for all of NBC's Thursday Night Football games.
+Starting that year, Tirico took over the role of Tom Hammond in Triple Crown coverage and became full-time as the play-by-play announcer for Notre Dame football.

 Tirico skipped Super Bowl LII in order to focus on preparing for the 2018 Winter Olympics, which began the following Friday, but contributed to NBC's pregame coverage from Pyeongchang.
 In the 2018 NFL season, after losing Thursday Night Football to Fox, Tirico was assigned to NBC's Thanksgiving game, joined by his Football Night in America colleagues Tony Dungy and Rodney Harrison.
 He also called two NFL Network Special games in December produced by Fox Sports.

 On February 20, 2019, Tirico called his first NHL game on NBCSN's Wednesday Night Hockey, between the Chicago Blackhawks and Detroit Red Wings, joined by Eddie Olczyk on color commentator and Brian Boucher as the "Inside-the-Glass" reporter.
 Although he has served as studio host for selected NHL broadcasts, this marked his first broadcast as commentator.
 His performance was well received by viewers and sportswriters.
 Starting in January of that year, he hosted both the 2019 NHL Winter Classic and 2020 NHL Winter Classic.